 Your shoulder may be swollen and you will have some pain.
 Taking pain medication and using ice or cold packs will help.
 More information is on the next page.

 Wearing your sling:

-Use your sling for up to 3 weeks for comfort only.
+Use your sling for 6 weeks, including in bed at night.
 You can take it off to wash, dress and do your exercises.
-It does not need to be worn at night.

 Exercise and activity: